openhab/org.openhab.binding.zwave/doc/fibaro/fgwreu111_0_0.md

 ### Parameter 60: Power reports – include self-consumption

-power measurements include device itself whether the power measurements should include power consumed by the device itself

-0 – self-consumption not included
+power measurements include device itself
+<p&gtwhether the power measurements should include power consumed by the device itself</p&gt <p&gt0 – self-consumption not included</p&gt <p&gt1 – self-consumption included</p&gt

-1 – self-consumption included
 Values in the range 0 to 1 may be set.

 The manufacturer defined default value is ```0```.